 As long as a plan allows it, participants generally can borrow from their 401(k) for any reason.
 Some plans may only allow loans for specific reasons, so be sure to check your plan’s rules before trying to borrow.

 Since you’re borrowing your own money, and no credit check is involved, it may be easier to get approved for a 401(k) loan as long as you meet the plan’s requirements for borrowing.
-In some cases, a requirement may be getting approval from your spouse (if you are married), because your spouse may be entitled to half of your retirement assets if you divorce.
+In some cases, a requirement may be getting approval from your spouse (if you’re married), because your spouse may be entitled to half of your retirement assets if you divorce.

 - Funding a down payment on a house

 - Paying off high-interest debt

 - Covering medical expenses

 - Paying back taxes, or money owed to the IRS